How can we help you?

 The process of getting a crown does involve some shaping of the tooth to make sure that the crown will fit correctly without altering your bite or putting pressure on your other teeth.
 Dr. Burgdorf takes care to make sure that you are thoroughly numb and comfortable before beginning this procedure.
 If at any time during the procedure you become uncomfortable, raise your hand, and Dr. Burgdorf will immediately stop and help you get comfortable again.

 Your tooth will be placed with a temporary crown while we wait for your permanent crown to come back from the lab.
-We’ll provide you with options to make sure that you are comfortable during this time, even after your anesthetic wears off.
+We’ll provide you with options to make sure that you are comfortable during this time, even after the anesthetic wears off.

-Once your crown is complete and you return to our office, we’ll carefully remove the temporary crown and bond the permanent crown.
+Once your crown is complete and you return to our dentist office, we’ll carefully remove the temporary crown and bond the permanent crown.
 You are unlikely to need any anesthetic for this process.

 Crowns and other dental restorations are designed to be durable, but just like your own teeth, they can become worn down and stained over time.
 Additionally, if they are suddenly exposed to force that they aren’t meant to handle (such as biting down on an unexpected olive pit), they can crack or break.